 WHO declares an end to second Ebola outbreak in Guinea

-The latest outbreak saw 16 confirmed cases and seven probable infections, the WHO said, adding 12 of these were fatal.
+The UN body said it had delivered around 24,000 vaccine doses to Guinea and that 11,000 people at high risk had received shots, including more than 2,800 frontline workers.

-NZÉRÉKORÉ - The World Health Organization on Saturday officially announced the end of Guinea's second Ebola outbreak which was declared on 14 February.
+NZÉRÉKORÉ, Guinea –The world health organization on Saturday officially announced the end of guinea's second Ebola outbreak which was declared in February and claimed 12 lives.

+At 16 confirmed cases and seven probable infections according to WHO figures, the limited size of the latest flare-up has been credited to experience from the 2013-16 epidemic, which killed more than 11,300 people mostly in Guinea, Liberia and Sierra Leone.

 "I have the honour of declaring the end of Ebola" in Guinea, WHO official Alfred Ki-Zerbo said at a ceremony in the southeastern Nzerekore region where the disease surfaced at the end of January.

+International rules meant that Guinea had to wait 42 days -- twice the virus' incubation period -- without a new case before declaring the epidemic over.

+That wait was over on Friday, weeks after the last person was declared cured on 8 May a senior health ministry official told AFP.

-Health Minister Remy Lamah added: "In the name of the head of state (President Alpha Conde) I wish to declare the end of resurgence of Ebola in Guinea."
+Health Minister Remy Lamah also declared the outbreak finished "in the name of the head of state" President Alpha Conde.

-The latest outbreak saw 16 confirmed cases and seven probable infections, the WHO said, adding 12 of these were fatal.

-It was the second such outbreak in the poor country of 13 million people since the devastating 2013-2016 Ebola epidemic in West Africa, which left 11,300 dead in Guinea, Liberia and Sierra Leone.
+Saturday's event in a health ministry building was attended by around 200 people including local religious and community leaders.

+"We must also thank the communities who pitched in to overcome the disease," the WHO's Ki-Zerbo said.

 Ebola causes severe fever and, in the worst cases, unstoppable bleeding.